Subanana vs Otter (2026): A Documentation-Based Comparison

 For teams of 3+ on similar usage patterns, Subanana's per-workspace pricing tends to be lower than Otter's per-user pricing.
 Run the numbers for your team size — the break-even point shifts depending on minute consumption.

-Does Otter support Cantonese?
+Does Otter support non-English or Asian languages well?

 Can I switch from Otter to Subanana?